Sage/streamlinejs/API.md

   Registers `require` handlers for streamline.
   `options` is a set of default options passed to the `transform` function.

+# streamline/lib/globals

+The `streamline.lib.globals` is a container for the global `context` object which is maintained across asynchronous calls.

+This context is very handy to store information that all calls should be able to access but that you don't want to pass explicitly via function parameters.
+The most obvious example is the `locale` that each request may set differently and that your low level libraries should be able to retrieve to format messages.

+* `globals.context = ctx`
+* `ctx = globals.context`
+  sets and gets the context

 # streamline/lib/require/client/require

 Client-side require script